 Vivotif® Oral Typhoid Vaccine Clinical Trials, Dosage, Side Effects

-Bavarian Nordic's Vivotif® (Typhoid Vaccine Live Oral Ty21a) is the only oral vaccine licensed by the U.S. Food and Drug Administration (FDA) (Updated September 2013, Package Insert September 2020.) to prevent typhoid fever, a potentially severe and life-threatening infection caused by the bacterium Salmonella typhi.
-Vivotif is a live attenuated vaccine indicated for the immunization of adults and children over six years of age and does not cause typhoid fever.
+Bavarian Nordic's Vivotif® (Typhoid Vaccine Live Oral Ty21a) is the only oral vaccine licensed by the U.S. Food and Drug Administration (FDA) (Updated September 2013, Package Insert September 2020) to prevent typhoid fever, a potentially severe and life-threatening infection caused by the bacterium Salmonella typhi.
+Vivotif is a live attenuated vaccine indicated for the immunization of adults and children over 6 years of age, and it does not cause typhoid fever.

-As of March 2025, the vaccine is marketed in the U.S. and Europe under Vivotif® and in Germany under the name Typhoral® L. This vaccine focuses primarily on the U.S. market, accounting for around 60% of the product's total revenue in 2024.
+As of 2025, the vaccine is marketed in the U.S. as Vivotif and in Europe under the name Vivotif, as well as in Germany under the name Typhoral L. This vaccine primarily focuses on the U.S. market, accounting for approximately 60% of the product's total revenue in 2024.
+According to Coherent Market Insights, the Oral Typhoid Vaccine Market size was valued at $126.8 million in 2023 and is projected to grow at a CAGR of 12.3% from 2023 to 2030.

+Typhoid fever is usually acquired by eating food or drinking liquids contaminated with S. typhi.
 Vivotif is an oral vaccine that prevents typhoid fever, a potentially severe and life-threatening infection caused by the bacterium Salmonella Typhi (S Typhi).
 Vivotif (capsules) is available for adults and children six years and older.
 Not all recipients of VIVOTIF will be fully protected against typhoid fever.
 Vaccinated individuals should continue to take personal precautions against exposure to typhoid organisms.
 The vaccine will not afford protection against Salmonella species other than Salmonella Typhi or other bacteria that cause enteric disease.
 The vaccine is not suitable for treating acute infections with S. Typhi.
-According to the U.S. CDC, there is no evidence to support the use of typhoid vaccines to control common source outbreaks, diseases following natural disasters, or persons attending rural summer camps.
+According to the U.S. CDC, there is no evidence to support the use of typhoid vaccines to control common-source outbreaks, diseases following natural disasters, or for persons attending rural summer camps.

 Routine typhoid vaccination is not recommended in the USA.
 However, selective immunization against typhoid fever is recommended for the following groups: 1) travelers to areas in which there is a recognized risk of exposure to S. Typhi; 2) persons with intimate exposure (e.g., household contact) to an S. Typhi carrier; and 3) microbiology laboratorians who frequently work with S. Typhi.
 Vivotif is not to be taken during an acute gastrointestinal illness.
 Postpone taking the vaccine if persistent diarrhea or vomiting occurs.